-I have made reference several times recently to the success of the Cook-Maclennan talks as an example of where cross-party cooperation brought significant successes for implementing Liberal Democrat policy, and without electoral cost to the party.
+When talking about how the Liberal Democrats should deal, or not deal, with other parties with whom we share some policy aims, I often make reference to the success of the Cook-Maclennan talks.
+They were a powerful example of where cross-party cooperation brought significant successes for implementing Liberal Democrat policy, and without electoral cost to the party.
 (If anything, they brought an electoral benefit.)

 But the internet is rather sparse with information about them, and I really don’t want to think about what proportion of Liberal Democrat members were not even born when they took place.